 Months of entry

-The MSc Finance provides a thorough grounding in the theory and analytical techniques required by finance professionals.
-It offers students a global perspective on the process of financial decision-making and practical knowledge of the workings of financial markets and the price-setting process.
-Students will also learn to critically evaluate research and advanced scholarship in finance.
+The MSc in Finance at the University of Stirling gives you a thorough grounding in the theory and analytical techniques used by finance professionals that will help you to understand how money influences the world we live in.
+We provide a global perspective on the process of financial decision-making and practical knowledge of the workings and role of financial markets in the allocation of capital.

 Fees and funding